-Vice Principal: Redeemer functions with an administrative team which includes the principal, the vice-principal and the administrative assistant.
-The vice-principal works under the supervision of the principal and is responsible for program development.
+Vice Principals: Redeemer functions with an administrative team which includes the principal, the viceprincipals and other staff leaders.
+The staff leadership team works under the supervision of the principal and is responsible for assisting the principal in the operations of the school.

-Committees: Committees are organized either by the principal or The Board of Directors.
+Committees: Committees at RCHS are of two types, those reporting to the principal or those reporting to The Board of Directors.
 Those organized by the principal respond to needs arising from the internal operations of the school.
-Those organized by the board deal with the mechanisms designed to support the functioning of the school.
+Those organized by the board deal with the business of the membership.